-- Describe a performance improvement measure which may be used in both base and deep renovation scenarios
+- Describe a performance improvement measure which may be used in proposed renovation scenario.

 Share the summary of energy saving calculation results as mentioned in previous sections.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)